lung-andreea-selena/Online-Shop/README.md

 # Online-Shop

-An online shop made in PHP using OOP concepts and a MVC design pattern.
-Focused on the backend and has basic frontend.
+An online shop built in **PHP**, following **OOP** principles and the **MVC design pattern**.
+The project primarily focuses on backend functionality, with a basic frontend for interaction.

-Functionalities:
+## Features

-  Home page
+### Home Page
-    - you can see all the producs (some with tax included if it was the case) available in the shop.
+- Displays all available products, with tax included where applicable.
-    - every product has a 'view details' button
+- Each product has a "View Details" button.
+- Navigation options to:
-    - go to cart
+  - **Go to Cart**
-    - go to report
+  - **Go to Report**

+### Product Details Page
+- View detailed information about a specific product.
-  Product Details Page - you can find more details about the product and select a desired quantity and add it to the cart Cart page - you can see what you added in the cart and the total
+- Select a desired quantity and add it to the cart.

-            - choose to remove an item of you want
+### Cart Page
+- View all items added to the cart and the total price.
+- Remove items from the cart if needed.
-            - go to checkout
+- Proceed to the checkout.

+### Checkout Page
-  Checkout page - review your total
+- Review your total before placing the order.
-                - add order informations
-                - place order or cancel order
+- Enter customer details (name, email, phone, address).
+- Option to **Place Order** or **Cancel Order**.

+### Report Page
-  Report page - a table with all orders that contain products priced below 100 lei, which belong to categories that have more than 3 products
+- Displays a table with all orders containing products priced below 100 lei, from categories that have more than 3 products.

+## Tech Stack
+- **PHP** for backend logic
+- **OOP** principles for clean, modular code
+- **MVC** pattern to separate concerns